TheRogue76/Computer-Vision/README.md

 # Persian numeral and alphabet recognition
-This python project traines and employs two convolutional neural network for recognizing persian alphabet or numeral characters
+This python project trains and employs two convolutional neural network for recognizing Persian alphabet or numeral characters

-creating and training of the convolutional neural network is done using Keras framework
+Creating and training of the convolutional neural network is done using Keras framework

 ## Content